-Scope: local Type: required Specified as: an array of rank one or two containing numbers of type specified in Table 3.
+Scope: local Type: required Intent: in.
+Specified as: an array of rank one or two containing numbers of type specified in Table 3.
 The rank of y must be the same of x.

 desc_a contains data structures for communications.
-Scope: local Type: required Specified as: a structured data of type psb_desc_type.
+Scope: local Type: required Intent: in.
+Specified as: a structured data of type psb_desc_type.

 res is the dot product of subvectors x and y.

-Scope: global Specified as: a number or a rank-one array of the data type indicated in Table 2. info Error code.
+Scope: global Intent: out.
+Specified as: a number or a rank-one array of the data type indicated in Table 2.